Self-Publishing a Book: FAQs for Authors

 What is self-publishing?

-Self publishing is the packaging, launching, and distributing of intellectual material in book form by or behalf of an author or authors—usually for purchase—and in which the author receives all royalties or proceeds, minus printing or distribution costs.
+Self-publishing is the packaging, launching, and distributing of intellectual material in book form by or on behalf of an author or authors—usually for purchase—and in which the author receives all royalties or proceeds, minus printing or distribution costs.

 Self-publishing is NOT hybrid publishing.
 A hybrid publisher is a company that not only charges money to help produce and distribute the book on the author’s behalf but who takes a share of royalties.